aerospike/secret-agent-client-c/README.md

 # Secrets Client C

-The secrets-client-c library is a C client for the [Aerospike Secret Agent](https://docs.aerospike.com/tools/secret-agent).
+The secret-agent-client-c library is a C client for the [Aerospike Secret Agent](https://docs.aerospike.com/tools/secret-agent).
 It is used to request secrets from the secret agent.

 ## Building